-Drivers who travel much more slowly than necessary or stop unnecessarily, increase traffic congestion and cause additional frustration to other drivers, potentially leading to unsafe behaviour by other drivers.
+Drivers who travel much more slowly than necessary, or stop unnecessarily, increase traffic congestion and cause additional frustration to other drivers, potentially leading to unsafe behaviour by other drivers.

-- the applicant travels at 10km/h or more below the speed limit and following traffic is inconvenienced, unless road or traffic conditions make it unsafe to travel closer to the speed limit - the applicant remains stationary for no good reason for five seconds or more when there was ample opportunity to proceed: - at traffic lights, the applicable signal has turned green, or - at an intersection, all vehicles to which the applicant is required to give way have cleared the intersection, or - vehicles queued in front of the applicant have moved off
+- the applicant travels at 10km/h or more below the speed limit and following traffic is inconvenienced, unless road or traffic conditions (eg travelling on a wet or unsealed road or in congested or slow traffic) make it unsafe to travel closer to the speed limit - the applicant remains stationary for no good reason for 5 seconds or more when there was ample opportunity to proceed: - at traffic signals, the applicable signal has turned green, or - at an intersection, all vehicles to which the applicant is required to give way have cleared the intersection, or - vehicles queued in front of the applicant have moved off

-Note: when turning right onto a major road (and there is a flush median available), there is an expectation that the applicant will utilise the flush median where it is appropriate and practicable to do so.
+Note: when turning right onto a major road (and there is a flush median available), there is an expectation that the applicant will utilise the flush median where it is appropriate and practicable to do so (refer figure 28)

-- when turning right at traffic signals (and there are no other vehicles already waiting in the intersection to turn) the applicant does not move forward to wait in the intersection for a safe gap in the oncoming traffic - any situation where the applicant has priority over other road users and is able to proceed but fails to do so

-• the applicant stops unnecessarily, eg before driving through a pedestrian crossing or school crossing when there are no pedestrians on or approaching the crossing.
+- when turning right at traffic signals (and there are no other vehicles already waiting in the intersection to turn), the applicant does not move forward to wait in the intersection for a safe gap in the oncoming traffic - any situation where the applicant has priority over other road users and is able to proceed but fails to do so - the applicant stops unnecessarily, eg before driving through a pedestrian crossing or school crossing when no pedestrians are on or approaching the crossing.